itabesamesa/4d-minesweeper/README.md

-  -s, --seed             Input seed as unsigned integer -b, --bombs            Input amount of bombs as unsigned integer -r, --recursion_depth  The amount of recursion allowed when uncovering fields -a, --area, --size     Size of the game (must be given as comma separated list of unsigned integers e.g 4, 4, 4, 4) -i, --show_info        Show info about the current game.
+  -s, --seed             Input seed as unsigned integer -b, --bombs            Input amount of bombs as unsigned integer -r, --recursion_depth  The amount of recursion allowed when uncovering fields -a, --area, --size     Size of the game (must be given as a comma separated list of unsigned integers e.g 4, 4, 4, 4) -i, --show_info        Show info about the current game.
 Can be set to true or false
 </pre>